transientskp/tkp/documentation/developers/tkp/database/introduction.rst

 Database
 ========

-The database module provides a single class, :py:class:`DataBase`, which takes care of the connection to the database.
+The database module provides a single class, :py:class:`Database`, which takes care of the connection to the database.
 It provides a `connection` and a `cursor` object to the database, as well as a few shortcut utility functions for executing SQL queries.

-The most typical use for the :py:class:`DataBase` class is something as follows, assuming the default login settings (taking from the tkp configuration file) are appropriate::
+The most typical use for the :py:class:`Database` class is something as follows, assuming the default login settings (taking from the tkp configuration file) are appropriate::

     from contextlib import closing

-    with closing(DataBase()) as database:
+    with closing(Database()) as database:
         database.execute(<sql query>, <args>)
         results = database.fetchall()
         # or, more explicity: